Learn how to use the Shush Pat method from Tracy Hogg to help settle your newborn and get your 0 to 3 month old baby to sleep.

 Newborn sleep can be tricky, but using a combination of soothing methods, coupled with newborn wake windows and a conducive sleep environment can be key on how to get baby to fall asleep on their own.

 Once babies reach about 4 months old, the Shush Pat Method becomes less effective.
-At this age, Hogg recommends moving to the Pick up Put down Method to help your baby get to sleep.
+At that age, Hogg recommends moving to the Pick up Put down Method to help your baby get to sleep.

 Once a baby reaches 4 months of age, you could also choose one of the common sleep training methods to help teach your baby independent sleep.